-Music from Home kicks off its third season with a ten-part virtual mini-series entitled “Black Splendor.”
-Each virtual concert in this series celebrates a black artist who are true innovators in their musical field.
-This virtual event will kick off on April 24.
+Music from Home starts its third season at Lakewold Gardens with a ten-part virtual series titled, "Black Splendor."
+Each virtual concert in this series celebrates a Black artist or artists who are true innovators in their musical field.
+This virtual can now be seen in its entirety on our YouTube Channel.

 Joseph Williams, Artistic Director